neondatabase/website/content/docs/functions/regexp_replace.md

 ## Example usage

-Consider a table `customer_data` with a `phone_number` column containing various formats of phone numbers.
+Consider a table `customer_data` with a `phone_number` column containing phone numbers in different formats.
 We can use `regexp_replace()` to standardize these numbers to a consistent format.

 ```sql
 WITH customer_data AS (